MaaSTaaR/539kernel-book/Chapter 6: Filesystems.md

 ```

 #### Writing to Disk
 In both `CHS` and `LBA`, write operation is called via ports exactly in the same way of reading, though, there are two differences.
 First, the command number to issue a write request is `0x30` which should be written to `base_port + 7` after setting the correct values to the ports.
 Second, after the drive becomes ready to write the required data, we should write a word after the other to `base_port` until we finish, this is performed by calling the routine `dev_write_word` which uses the instruction `out` to perform that job.
 Need no more discussion, the following two functions are `write_disk_chs` which uses `CHS` to write to the disk, and `write_disk` which uses `LBA` to write to the disk.
 Both of them receive a parameter called `buffer` which is a pointer to the data that we would like to write to the disk.
+You can see `wait_drive_until_ready` is called twice, the first one after setting the correct parameters and issuing write command, the second one after requesting to write the words of the buffer into the disk in order to make sure that the write function doesn't return before the disk finishes the write operation.

 ```{.c}
 void write_disk_chs( int sector, short *buffer )